 Obituary Template of Sudden Death

-He is survived by his mother and step-father, Lisa and Tim Weems, Ogema; his father, Raymond Smith, Regina; paternal grandmother, Nancy Smith, Regina; maternal grandmother, Linda Houston, Lumsden; great-grandmother, Mildred Howard, Lumsden; two brothers, Timothy Weems, Ogema and Brian Friend, Goodman; two sisters, Melinda Fields and husband, Alex, Ogema and Cindy Humphrey, Saskatoon, Sask.; two nephews, Kyler and Kelton Fields, one niece, Alexis Fields and numerous aunts, uncles and cousins.
-He is preceded in death by grandparents, Pete and Shirley Lawson, Kenneth Lundblad and R.J.
+He is survived by his mother and step-father, Lisa and Tim Weems, Ogema; his father, Raymond Smith, Regina; paternal grandmother, Nancy Smith, Regina; maternal grandmother, Linda Houston, Lumsden; great-grandmother, Mildred Howard, Lumsden; two brothers, Timothy Weems, Ogema and Brian Friend, Goodman; two sisters, Melinda Fields, and husband, Alex, Ogema and Cindy Humphrey, Saskatoon, Sask.; two nephews, Kyler and Kelton Fields, one niece, Alexis Fields, and numerous aunts, uncles and cousins.
+He is preceded in death by grandparents, Pete and Shirley Lawson, Kenneth Lundblad, and R.J.
 Smith.
-Services will be held at 10 a.m., Wednesday, Jan.
-3, at the McCall Funeral Home Chapel of Memories, Gary Colt will officiate.
-Burial will be in the Union Cemetery and serving as pallbearers will be Stephen Ethridge, Christopher Edwards, Levi Lawson, Matt Weems, Matt Susky and Charlie Clovin.
+Services will be held at 10 a.m., Burial will be in the Union Cemetery and serving as pallbearers will be Stephen Ethridge, Christopher Edwards, Levi Lawson, Matt Weems, Matt Susky and Charlie Colvin.